Getting Both Social Security and VA Veterans Disability Benefits

 Veterans go through a VA-directed medical review.
 The VA uses military doctors and other health personnel to evaluate veterans for their disability.
 Similarly to SSDI, the VA may ask you to attend a VA claim exam, known as a C&P exam.

 Hiring an experienced disability advocate can increase your chances of getting approved.
-Firstly, your advocate helps you with your application and can make sure you provide all necessary information.
+Firstly, your advocate helps you with your application and can make sure you provide all the necessary information.
 Secondly, your advocate walks you through the process.
 Thirdly, they can answer all of your questions and help you understand all of the rules.
 Last, your advocate knows what it takes to get your case approved, you need an expert on your side.

 Make sure you start your claim the right way and apply for all the benefits you deserve.
 Contact us now for a free consultation.